buildkite/docs/pages/agent/v3/securing.md

     BUILDKITE_CLEAN_CHECKOUT: true
 ```

-In logs for this step, you will find log group "Cleaning pipeline checkout".
+In the logs for this step, you will find a log group called "Cleaning pipeline checkout."

 ## Running the Agent behind a proxy